skvanburen/CompDTUReg/README.md

 ## Introduction

-<code>DTUCompReg</code> is an R package that fits the compositional regression models for DTU analysis of RNA-seq data.
-This includes the procedure that incorporate inferential replicates into the model and the procedure that does not.
+<code>DTUCompReg</code> is an R package that fits the compositional regression models for DTU analysis of RNA-seq data described in (Give bioarxiv link).

 ## Installation
 We recommend installing from Github for the latest version of the code: